jcommaret/jcommaret/README.md

 - 👋 Hi, I’m @jcommaret
-- 👀 I’m interested in front-end development
+- 👀 I am interested in front-end development
-- 🌱 I’m currently learning react, meteor...
+- 🧑🏻‍💻 I am coding in React / Wordpress
-- 💞️ I’m looking to collaborate on nice projects
+- 💞️ I am looking for a new job, crafting nice projets.
 - 📫 How to reach me : add a rendez-vous on my calendly : https://calendly.com/jcommaret

 <!---